scheinerman/SimplexTableaux.jl/README.md

+> **Note**: Any version numbered 0.0.x is likely to be buggy and it just preliminary before the 0.1.0 release.

 # SimplexTableaux

 This module can be used to show how to solve linear programming problems using the simplex method by pivoting